Skip to main content Skip to footer

 13. Risk management timeline

 A risk management timeline outlines when to assess, mitigate, and respond to potential issues before they affect project outcomes.
 It helps teams stay proactive rather than reactive throughout the project lifecycle.
+Risk officers and compliance managers depend on this format for audit readiness.

-Typical uses include:
+Typical applications include:

-• Compliance teams: schedule regular risk and audit reviews.
+• Compliance teams: Schedule regular risk and audit reviews.

-• Project managers: plan mitigation activities and monitor high-risk areas.
+• Project managers: Plan mitigation activities and monitor high-risk areas.

-• Operations teams: prepare contingency responses before disruptions occur.
+• Operations teams: Prepare contingency responses before disruptions occur.

 This format keeps risk visibility high and ensures accountability for every preventive action.